rapidspeciation/biodiversity_genomics_course/exercises/16_positive_selection_codeml.md

 mkdir prank
 cd prank

-# select an orthogroup, this variable will be reused
+# select one orthogroup, this variable will be reused
-MY_GENE_FAMILY=OG0000036
+ls ../orthofinder/OrthoFinder/Results_Jul30/Single_Copy_Orthologue_Sequences/

+# please use different orthogroups (genefamiles) so that we can compare.

+MY_GENE_FAMILY=OG0000004

 #copy the orthogroup, ops change the name of the result folder!!
 cp ../orthofinder/OrthoFinder/Results_Jul30/Single_Copy_Orthologue_Sequences/${MY_GENE_FAMILY}.fa ./